huonglm09/react-redux-base/README.md

-# Redux Real World Example
+# React and Redux Base

-This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project built with News application

 ## Available Scripts